-Our students have opportunities to follow directions and make things all of the time, but what differentiates your makerspace experience from those, is the opportunities for students to take control of their own learning.
-So when choosing products for your makerspace, you need to ask yourself, is the product limited to step-by-step directions, or does it maximize inquiry by allowing the opportunity for open-ended exploration.
+Our students have opportunities to follow directions and make things, but what differentiates your makerspace experience from those?
+When choosing products for your makerspace, you need to ask yourself, does it maximize inquiry by allowing the opportunity for open-ended exploration.

-So often I get asked the question, what should I buy that will get my students excited, or how do I know what to buy that my students will be interested in.
-My response is always ASK THEM!
-Take the time to understand your learners, to hear their voice and to connect your space and the products in it to the needs, wants and interests of your students.
+What should I buy that will get my students excited, or how do I know what to buy that my students will be interested in.
+Take the time to understand your learners, to hear their voice and to connect your space and the products in it.

-In my makerspace, I have what are called fixed stations and flexible stations.
-The fixed stations are products, materials and activities that are out in my space at all times.
-The flexible stations are activities, resources, materials and supplies that rotate in and out of the space.
-This ensures that our makerspaces are inclusive, that they meet the needs of ALL of our learners, and help to build learner independence.
+In your makerspace try to have a fixed station and flexible station.
+The fixed stations are products, materials, and activities that are out in the space at all times.
+The flexible stations are activities, resources, materials, and supplies that rotate in and out of the space.

 My Makerspace Planning Process allows you to connect your makerspace to your school community, as well as the wider world.
-When looking for products for my makerspace, I want to be sure that they have relevant connections to my school community, and the wider world.
 This is what is going to ensure that what the students learn, transcends your makerspace.

 Learn How To